"Wild Oak is Wild Oak. If you have any questions, don't come."

 Results

 Prepare for a delay in the results going live.
-Maybe a week, maybe a month, but in the past, amendments have taken more than a year.
+Maybe a week, maybe a month, and in the past some amendments have taken more than a year.

 Facilities